Process design: Documentation

 Process designers typically write operating manuals on how to start-up, operate and shut-down the process.
 They often also develop accident plans and projections of process operation on the environment.

 Documents are maintained after construction of the process facility for the operating personnel to refer to.
 The documents also are useful when modifications to the facility are planned.

 A primary method of developing the process documents is process flowsheeting.

 Design considerations

-There are several considerations that need to be made when designing any chemical process unit.
-Design conceptualization and considerations can begin once product purities, yields, and throughput rates are all defined.
+Design conceptualization and considerations can begin once objectives are defined and constraints identified.

-Objectives that a design may strive to include:
+Objectives that a design may strive to meet include: